About the ADP Program

 Molecular, Cellular and Integrative Physiology

 Materials Science and Engineering

 School of Veterinary Medicine:

-The program is offered through the Biotechnology Program in conjunction with Graduate Studies, the College of Biological Sciences, the College of Engineering, and the School of Veterinary Medicine.
-It is designed to meet the special needs of corporate students while maintaining the campus’ high standards for graduate education:
+This program is offered through the Biotechnology Program in conjunction with Graduate Studies, the College of Biological Sciences, the College of Engineering, and the School of Veterinary Medicine.
+It is designed to meet the special needs of corporate students while maintaining the campus’ high standards for graduate education.

 Corporate students take a course of study comparable to that of other students in the graduate group.
 For specific requirements, please refer to each graduate group’s web page at:

 To complete the requirements, corporate students must, in general, spend at least three academic quarters on the UC Davis campus.

 Corporate students participate in laboratory rotations if required by the graduate group/program.
 Students choose laboratory rotations that help broaden the research experience.
 Most graduate programs require three to four rotations in different laboratories before the student joins the lab in which the thesis research will occur.
 Usually, corporate students return to their sponsoring industrial laboratory for completion of their thesis research.
 However, other arrangements are possible if approved by the thesis committee.